Georgetown

 Georgetown has a rich gold mining heritage as a key town of the historic Etheridge Goldfield, and the surrounding region still draws prospectors and fossickers today.
 The Einasleigh River and open savanna country provide opportunities for fishing, camping, and four-wheel driving.
 Essential services including a general store, fuel, school, and basic healthcare are available in town, but residents rely on Mount Garnet and Cairns for more specialised needs.
 Georgetown appeals to those drawn to a self-sufficient outback lifestyle in one of Queensland's most remote and historically significant regions.

-Georgetown falls under postcode 4871 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Traeger electorate.
+Georgetown falls under postcode 4871 and is governed by the Etheridge Council (Local Government Area).
+For federal elections, residents vote in the electorate of Leichhardt, while state elections fall under the Traeger electorate.

 📍 Location